Last updated: May 5, 2026

 - Cashing bonds

 Why that matters: many seniors had a one-time tax spike from a Roth conversion, a property sale, or investment gains.
-Those events can absolutely raise IRMAA, but SSA’s policy says they are generally not qualifying life-changing events for SSA-44.
+Those events can raise IRMAA, but SSA’s policy says they are generally not qualifying life-changing events for SSA-44.

 How SSA-44 works in plain English